The thermal backreaction of a scalar field in de Sitter spacetime: Introduction

-A natural question is whether the particle production, in principle, should trigger through the Einstein equations a backreaction to the geometry.
+A natural question is whether the produced particles should trigger through the Einstein equations a backreaction to the original geometry.
 In order to formulate this effect, the vacuum expectation value (VEV) of the Energy-Momentum Tensor (EMT) of the produced spectrum should be calculated.
-Over the years, there have been various endeavors \cite{bunch1978, Page1982, Ford1985, Anderson2000, Mottola2005, Nadal2008, Mottola2014, Mottola2014_2} to calculate the renormalized EMT, each incorporating a different regularization procedure or approximation.
-Bunch and Davies \cite{bunch1977, bunch1978}, using the point-splitting regularization technique, extracted the regulated Green's function of a massive free scalar field propagating in dS and from that the regulated VEV of the EMT.
-Then, \cite{Ford1985, Antoniadis1986, Mottola1986, Mottola1986_2} all provided initial evidence that the BD state, or dS in general, is unstable due to metric perturbations that arise either from the renormalization of the (scalar or graviton) propagator or dissipative effects.
+Over the years, there have been various endeavors to calculate the renormalized EMT, each incorporating a different regularization procedure or approximation.
+Most commonly, the adiabatic regularization assumes a slow varying background and a WKB expansion of the modes while an improvement to this method was discussed in \cite{Anderson2000}.
+On the other hand, Bunch and Davies \cite{bunch1977, bunch1978} using the point-splitting regularization technique, extracted the regulated Green's function of a massive free scalar field propagating in dS and from that the regulated VEV of the EMT.
+The thermal propagator and the resulting renormalized EMT for a conformally invariant field in an ultrastatic metric was first calculated in \cite{Page1982}.
+Over the years, there has been evidence that indicates the instability of the BD state, or dS in general from both quantum and gravity origins.
+This was accomplished in \cite{Ford1985} by considering how interactions affect the renormalized EMT at firs order while \cite{Mottola1986_2} showed that the one-loop effective action breaks the $O(1,4)$ symmetry.
+On the gravity side, \cite{Antoniadis1986} showcased that the renormalized equation of motion of the graviton results into a vanishing scalar curvature.
 Moreover, in \cite{Mottola2014, Mottola2014_2} the propagation of a scalar field in dS was compared to the propagation of a charge in an electric field with the latter producing a known backreaction.
-It was again concluded that the BD state is unstable under particle production.
+It was concluded that the BD state is unstable under particle production which was argued again in \cite{Mottola2018}.